 A Verification Process reduces the risks associated with check acceptance at the point of sale for merchants, in person or online, and validates a customer’s bank account in real-time which allows businesses to reduce payment acceptance risk.

-Verification options range from negative databases and automated routing number checks to near real-time inquiries into account status and checking account balance inquiries.
+Verification options range from negative databases and automated routing number checks to near real-time inquiries into account status and checking account balance inquiries, validating a bank account.

 Bank Account Verification Services include an ATM network created data contributed by banks and Credit Unions.
 Daily uploads on account status are made to the network, and queries to the network can provide account insight.
 Check verification inquiries come with an almost immediate response.
 These responses can tell you: